Harmonic analysis: Abstract harmonic analysis

+Harmonic analysis is used in a different, but related, sense in mathematics, to describe how real or complex functions (often on very general domains) can be studied using symmetries such as translations or rotations.
+An example is the decomposition of a function on Euclidean space into spherical harmonics, which are eigenfunctions of the Laplace operator.

-course related to real-variable harmonic analysis, but is perhaps closer in spirit to representation theory and functional analysis.
+Abstract harmonic analysis extends the classical spherical harmonic decompositions to functions on spaces associated to other groups.
+In this way, the theory is close to representation theory and functional analysis.

 One of the most modern branches of harmonic analysis, having its roots in the mid-20th century, is analysis on topological groups.
 The core motivating ideas are the various Fourier transforms, which can be generalized to a transform of functions defined on Hausdorff locally compact topological groups.

 One of the major results in the theory of functions on abelian locally compact groups is called Pontryagin duality.

 Harmonic analysis studies the properties of that duality.
 Different generalization of Fourier transforms attempts to extend those features to different settings, for instance, first to the case of general abelian topological groups and second to the case of non-abelian Lie groups.

 Harmonic analysis is closely related to the theory of unitary group representations for general non-abelian locally compact groups.
 For compact groups, the Peter–Weyl theorem explains how one may get harmonics by choosing one irreducible representation out of each equivalence class of representations.
 This choice of harmonics enjoys some of the valuable properties of the classical Fourier transform in terms of carrying convolutions to pointwise products or otherwise showing a certain understanding of the underlying group structure.
 See also: Non-commutative harmonic analysis.

 If the group is neither abelian nor compact, no general satisfactory theory is currently known ("satisfactory" means at least as strong as the Plancherel theorem).
 However, many specific cases have been analyzed, for example, SL_{n}.
 In this case, representations in infinite dimensions play a crucial role.